cobhimself/hunt/README.md

 ### Specify a template

-Out of the box, `hunt` comes with two template types: `console` and `confluence-wiki`.
+Out of the box, `hunt` comes with three template types: `console`, `confluence-wiki`, and `file-list`.
 The `console` template is useful for seeing preliminary results of your search.
 The `confluence-wiki` template can be copied and pasted into the markup macro within Confluence and it will format itself as a table with statuses for each file with matches.

+#### Files with matches only

+If you only want to see a list of files where we've found matches, specify the `--list` option or use `--template=file-list`.
+If `--list` is provided, the `--template` option is ignored.'

 ## Running Tests